-Grecia is not so small a town anymore as it used to be and has grown into a real city.
+Grecia is not as small a town anymore as it used to be and has grown into a real city.
 The town has different microclimates, depending on the altitude.

 Naranjo and Sarchí

+It’s not necessary to bring a ton of money when you want to buy a home in the Central Valley.
 We certainly hope that this page is of some assistance to find out where to live in Costa Rica.
-Ask a GoDutch real estate agent for more information on each area or any property for sale that interests you.
-Contact us now.
+Ask a GoDutch real estate agent for more information on each area or any property for sale that interests you, contact us now.